CSCI-2380-03P-Fall24/lab-9-search-ide-enabled-adrianpena100/README.md

 # Lab 9 - Search
 Complete the exercises in Search.h (class/function definitions - no main() function should be written).
+You can get a bonus (+5% to your grade for this lab)!
+Please, see details in the Search.h file.

 In this lab you will implement a few Search algorithm tasks.